ProvTools/prov-cpl/bindings/java/README.txt

 ====================================

 Contents:
-  1. Required packages on Ubuntu
+  1. Required packages
   2. Compiling and installing the Java bindings
   3. Limitations
   4. Design

-Copyright 2012 The President and Fellows of Harvard College.
+Copyright 2017 The President and Fellows of Harvard College.
-Contributor(s): Peter Macko
+Contributor(s): Peter Macko, Jackson Okuhn

-  1. Required packages on Ubuntu
+  1. Required packages
 ----------------------------------

 Please make sure that the following packages are installed: